V-Sekai/manuals/71 Decisions/71.24 Proposal 24/20240613-training-dataset.md

-# Proposed: Dataset Size for Training Mesh Transformer
+# Proposed: Dataset Scaling for Training Mesh Transformer

 ## The Context